< Back

 Crucifixion.
 Detached fresco, 309 x 393.

 Discovered in the Chapter House in the middle of the nineteenth century and detached from the wall in 1857.
 The surface of the fresco is damaged by the scrapping off of whitewash.
 The standing figures in the foreground have been cut off at the knees.
 There are no early references to the fresco.
 Ghiberti praises Ambrogio Lorenzetti’s work in San Francesco but fails to mention Pietro at all.
-Another of Pietro’s frescoes from the Chapter House – a ruined Resurrected Christ – has been transferred to the Museo dell’Opera del Duomo, while two small fragments from a decorative border were removed in the nineteenth century and are now in the London National Gallery.
+Another of Pietro’s frescoes from the Chapter House, a ruined Resurrected Christ, was transferred to the Museo dell’Opera del Duomo and is now in the Museo Diocesano.
+Two small fragments from a decorative border were removed in the nineteenth century and are now in the London National Gallery.
 The frescoes may date from around 1326, when renovation work began on the church (though it is not known whether this work involved the Chapter House).

 Siena.
 Santa Maria dei Servi.
 Second chapel to right of high altar.